DanMcInerney/icebreaker/README.md

 #### How It Works
 It will perform these 5 attacks in order.
 RID cycling and SCF file uploads usually go fast, then it lingers on attack 3, Repsonder.py, for 10 min by default.
-After that amount of time or the user-specified amount of time has passed it will move on to the final two attacks which are run in parallel.
-If an SCF file was successfully uploaded and a user visits that file share in Explorer, that hash will be caught by either Responder if the hash is sent while attack 3 is running or the hash will be caught by ntlmrelayx if attack 4 and 5 are running.
+After that amount of time, or the user-specified amount of time has passed, it will move on to the final two attacks which are run in parallel.
+If an SCF file was successfully uploaded and a user visits that file share in Explorer, that hash will be caught by either Responder if the hash is sent while attack 3 is running or the hash will be caught by ntlmrelayx if attacks 4 and 5 are running.

+Once ntlmrelayx relays a captured hash, it will run a base64-encoded powershell command that first adds an administrative user (icebreaker:P@ssword123456) then runs an obfuscated and AMSI-bypassing version of Mimikatz.
+This mimikatz output is parsed and delivered to the user in the standard output as well as in the found-passwords.txt document.

+All that's left is pipe those credentials into [DeathStar](https://byt3bl33d3r.github.io/automating-the-empire-with-the-death-star-getting-domain-admin-with-a-push-of-a-button.html) and BAM you went from being a lonely outsider leering at the party going on in that Active Directory domain to being tha goddamn domain admin.

 #### Installation